Mutinus caninus

 Mutinus caninus, commonly known as the dog stinkhorn, is a small thin, phallus-shaped woodland fungus, with a dark tip.
-It is often found growing in small groups on wood debris, or in leaf litter, during summer and autumn in Europe, Asia, and eastern North America.
-It is not generally considered edible, although there are reports of the immature 'eggs' being consumed.
+It is often found growing in small groups on wood debris or in leaf litter during summer and autumn in Eurasia and eastern North America.
+It is not generally considered edible, but there are reports of the immature 'eggs' being consumed.